Sustainable Diffusion-based Incentive Mechanism for Generative AI-driven Digital Twins in Industrial Cyber-Physical Systems: Generative AI-driven Digital Twin Architecture

 \subsection{Communications for Digital Twins}

-Sending the collected data to servers of DTs in edge computing is critical for DT construction \cite{yu2024bi}.
+The key to DT construction is to send the collected data in real time to the server where DTs are deployed \cite{yu2024bi}.
 Communications among DTs and between DTs and physical counterparts act as a bridge for data transmission between physical and virtual spaces\cite{chen2024generative}, such as collected data transmission and DT feedback.
-However, due to the potentially harsh industrial environments, the communication channel conditions in ICPSs may dynamically change\cite{zhang2022advancements}, causing reliability issues in data transmission.
-Fortunately, GAI can predict the communication channel dynamics to mitigate potential issues.
-For example, a recent study \cite{10417075} proposed a convolutional time-series generative adversarial network to generate synthetic data based on original channel data, which can enhance the prediction accuracy of DT channels in dynamic channel conditions.
+However, due to the potentially harsh industrial environments, the communication channel conditions in ICPSs may dynamically change\cite{zhang2022advancements}, causing reliability issues in DT communications.
+Predictive DT channels provide an effective solution that enables DTs to maintain high fidelity in real-time communications\cite{10417075}.
+Fortunately, GenAI can generate synthetic data representing various channel conditions, and the generated data and raw data can be used together to train deep learning models for predicting the DT communication channel dynamics, thus mitigating potential issues such as communication disruptions and ensuring efficient and reliable DT communications.
+For example, a recent study in \cite{10417075} proposed a convolutional time-series GAN to generate synthetic data based on original channel data, which can enhance the accuracy of ConvLSTM-based predictive DT channels in dynamic channel conditions.